Azure/bicep-types-az/generated/sqlvirtualmachine/microsoft.sqlvirtualmachine/2023-01-01-preview/types.md

 ## AutoPatchingSettings
 ### Properties
+* **additionalVmPatch**: 'MicrosoftUpdate' | 'NotSet' | string: Additional Patch to be enable or enabled on the SQL Virtual Machine.
 * **dayOfWeek**: 'Everyday' | 'Friday' | 'Monday' | 'Saturday' | 'Sunday' | 'Thursday' | 'Tuesday' | 'Wednesday': Day of week to apply the patch on.
 * **enable**: bool: Enable or disable autopatching on SQL virtual machine.
 * **maintenanceWindowDuration**: int: Duration of patching.